 DEVELOPING MODELS TOGETHER

-The purpose of the programme is to enable partnerships to work on one common organizational issue and to develop a model for themselves to implement in their organizations.
+The purpose of the program is to enable partnerships to work on one common organizational issue and to develop a model for themselves which they implement in their organizations.

-Example: If two organizations want to improve their capacity regarding collaboration with volunteers, they can apply and form a partnership to develop a process for working with volunteers.
+For example, if two organizations want to improve their capacity in terms of collaboration with volunteers, they can apply and form a partnership to develop a process for working with volunteers.

 TOWARDS LONG TERM DIALOGUES